qriosa/SParry/tutorials.md

 ### func [apsp, sssp, mssp].'[dij, delta, edge, spfa]'_[cpu, gpu]

-This tool encapsulates shortest path algorithms such as `Dijkstra`, `Bellman-Ford`, `Delta-Stepping`, ʻEdge-thread`.
+This tool encapsulates shortest path algorithms such as `Dijkstra`, `Bellman-Ford`, `Delta-Stepping`, `Edge-Based`.
 Support single source at the same time.
 Multi-source and full-source algorithms, CPU serial calculation versions and CUDA accelerated versions belong to multiple methods in multiple files, but have similar parameters and return values.

 #### Function